 The short answer is yes.
-He is loving.
+God is loving.

 To the rapist, murderer, etc., don't worry, they will not go unpunished.
-Either punished in this world or the next.
+Either we are punished in this world or the next.
 And yes, God allows the rapist to rape, the murderer to murder, and the liar to lie.
-Just because God allows it to happen, does not mean that he does not hurt with us as we go through these problems.
-His pain is tremendous, as he watches us hurt.
+Just because God allows it to happen does not mean that he does not feel our hurt as we go through these problems.
+His pain is tremendous, as God watches us hurt.
 He tries to comfort us, but we have to be willing to accept his comfort.
-He uses others, He uses circumstances, He uses a vast many things, but often we reject the things He sends.
+God uses others; He uses circumstances, He uses many vast things, but often we reject the things He sends.

-Some may argue that if God wanted to give us free will, couldn't He have made it so we didn't hurt one another.
+Some may argue that if God wanted to give us free will, couldn't God have made it, so we didn't hurt one another.
 When God gave us free will, He gave us free will in everything.
-If He limited what we could do so we couldn't hurt others, then it wouldn't be free will.
+If God limited what we could do so we couldn't hurt others; then it wouldn't be free will.
 He either can give us free will, or limit how we can affect others.
 He can't do both.
-If God chose to not allow others to kill each other or not allow people to do many atrocities, then we would not truly have free will.
+If God chose not to allow others to kill each other or not let people do many atrocities, then we would not indeed have free will.

-Truth is, we are given free will, but what about the other things like severe deadly weather, or diseases.
+The truth is, we have free will, but what about the other things like severe deadly weather, or diseases.
 Why would God allow this?
 He can control these things.

 First, you must understand that God placed things in motion.
-By not allowing a hurricane, there are other things on Earth that would not do well.
-For instance, if God chose not to allow any more hurricanes, this might have a severe effect on the Earth's ability to regulate its temperature or ability to redistribute rainfall as God intended.
-There are so many things that each of these things do, that would affect our world catastrophically if God were to stop them.
+By not allowing a hurricane, other things on Earth would not do well.
+For instance, if God chose not to allow any more storms, this might have a severe effect on the Earth's ability to regulate its temperature or ability to redistribute rainfall as God intended.
+Many things would affect our world catastrophically if God were to stop them.

 Forest fires are another necessary "evil."
-In many forests, often people who regulate the natural balance within forests will actually set controlled forest fires to burn off certain parts, in order to encourage more healthy growth.
-Without these necessary fires the wilderness would become overrun with certain vegetation destroying others.
-The fires allow an equilibrium to be reached in the forest.
-Before there were men to set these fires, God knew that it was important that fires occur naturally in the woods on occasion; therefore, He allowed them to happen, despite the great damage that can occur.
+In many forests, often people who regulate the natural balance within forests will set controlled forest fires to burn off certain parts, to encourage more healthy growth.
+Without these necessary fires, the wilderness would become overrun with particular vegetation destroying others.
+The fires allow an equilibrium in the forest.
+Before there were men to set these fires, God knew that it was important that fires occur naturally in the woods on occasion; therefore, He allowed them to happen, despite the considerable damage that can occur.

 Some Things We Will Never Understand

-Another argument may be that He is all powerful, so why can't he just make weather good, not bad.
-Or why can't he make our bodies fully healthy without the disease.
+Another argument may be that He is all-powerful, so why can't he make weather good, not bad.
+Or why can't he make our bodies fully healthy without the disease?
 I believe you must accept that there are some things we will never understand.

 We, mere mortals, are unable to understand God to His full extent.
 Lee Strobel quoted a story told by someone else about a bear.
 He started by telling the story from the bear's perspective: The bear was walking along and got caught in a trap.
-The bear was wailing and tugging, the more he tugged the worse his hand hurt.
-Then all of the sudden, the bear sees a hunter with a gun!
+The bear was wailing and tugging; the more he pulled, the worse his hand hurt.
+Then all of a sudden, the bear sees a hunter with a gun!
 The bear growls and swipes at him.
 He becomes madder and madder as this man gets close.
-Then all of the sudden the hunters lifts his rifle and shoots the gun at the bar.
+Then all of a sudden, the hunters lifts his rifle and shoots the gun at the bar.
 The bear jumps as he hears the bang, moments before he feels tremendous pain.
 His vision becomes black.

 Well, let's look at it from the hunter's perspective.
 The man hears a big wailing in the woods behind his house.
 When he sees that the wailing is coming from a bear stuck in a trap, he runs inside his house to grab his gun.
-The hunter gets closer and closer to the trapped bear, to make sure that the aim is perfect, until he knows he can shoot the bear in just the right spot.
+The hunter gets closer and closer to the trapped bear, to make sure that the aim is perfect until he knows he can shoot the bear in just the right spot.
 Then bang.
 He waits a moment as the bear slowly drifts asleep.
-Once he knows the bear is asleep, he pushes the bear's foot into the trap further, until the trap releases.
+Once he knows the bear is sleeping, he pushes the bear's foot into the trap further, until the trap releases.
 He dresses the wound, then pulls the dart from the bear's side.
-The one that came out of his gun.
-He leaves the bear lying, so that way when the bear awakes, he will be able to go back home.
+He leaves the bear lying, so that way, when the bear awakes, he will be able to go back home.

 When the bear awakes, his paw is sore, but will eventually heal just fine.
-The hunter wasn't out to hurt the bear, he was out to help.
-A bear does not know enough about humans in order to understand the human.
-Just like we don't understand God enough to know why He does things.
+The hunter wasn't out to hurt the bear, and he was out to help.
+A bear does not know enough about humans to understand the human, just like we don't understand God sufficiently to comprehend why He does things.
 We are not God, and bears are not humans.
-Sometimes God has to allow pain in order to help us.
+Sometimes God has to allow pain to help us.